 Unfortunately, you can’t.
 Even if you’re short on time, the bank cannot proceed faster with your application.

 How to open a blocked account in India?

 The process above is the same in any country you apply from.
 Here is a more detailed article about opening a blocked account in India.

 Where do I register my address for my blocked account?

-You can register your residence in Germany at the local Resident’ Office Registration or Einwohnermeldeamt as it is known in the German language.
+You can register your residence in Germany at the Resident’ Office Registration or Einwohnermeldeamt as it is known in the German language.
 Within two weeks of your arrival in Germany, you have to register your address.
-The bank will need it so they can send details of your blocked account once you arrive in Germany.
+The bank will need it to send details of your blocked account once you arrive in Germany.